Physics in Life Sciences

 Light and Matter

-In this course, you will learn how scientists use the interaction of light and matter to generate light and colours by chemical processes, up to building an organic light-emitting diode (OLED) yourself.
+In this course, you will learn how scientists use the interaction of light and matter to generate light and colors by chemical processes, up to building an organic light-emitting diode (OLED) yourself.
 We will also investigate chemical reactions driven by light, such as a photocatalytic model system for photosynthesis.
 We construct an organic photovoltaic cell to generate electricity and use molecular switch systems to investigate how self-tinting glasses work, for example.
 In addition, researchers who use the interaction of light and matter will report on their work.

 Plastics: Production and Sustainability